-Azure Storage encryption is enabled for all new and existing storage accounts and cannot be disabled.
+Azure Storage encryption is enabled for all new storage accounts, including both Resource Manager and classic storage accounts.
+Azure Storage encryption cannot be disabled.
 Because your data is secured by default, you don't need to modify your code or applications to take advantage of Azure Storage encryption.

 Storage accounts are encrypted regardless of their performance tier (standard or premium) or deployment model (Azure Resource Manager or classic).
 All Azure Storage redundancy options support encryption, and all copies of a storage account are encrypted.
 All Azure Storage resources are encrypted, including blobs, disks, files, queues, and tables.
 All object metadata is also encrypted.